AMD's new Ryzen 9 5900HX laptop chip topples Intel's top CPU for portable gaming

 Both chips come with eight cores and 16 threads in a mobile package, which is already something worth salivating over.
 The top chip, the Ryzen 9 5980HX, is clocked the highest at 4.8GHz and comes with 20MB of cache and a 45W+ TDP.
 That's all built on the Zen 3 architecture, so all the benefits of that swift architecture are a given.

 And where does that top chip get you?
-AMD's promising it won't hold back a gaming laptop from reaching over 100 frames per second in Horizon: Zero Dawn at the game's native high quality preset.
+AMD's promising it won't hold back a gaming laptop from reaching over 100 frames per second in Horizon: Zero Dawn at the game's native high quality preset and 1080p.
 That's pretty darn impressive for a mobile chip.

 AMD was a little light on the gaming performance details, but the company has alluded to some CPU performance for the second-run Ryzen 9 5900HX versus Intel's Core i9 10980HK, its top chip right now.
 That's not one of Intel's 11th Gen Tiger Lake chips, and so Zen 3 absolutely demolishes that chip in single-threaded Cinebench R20 testing, coming in 13% faster by AMD's making.
 In Passmark PT10, it's coming in some 35% faster, and in 3DMark's Fire Strike physics test that's 19% faster.